micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/zephyr_emulator/index.md

 permalink: /docs/tutorials/advanced/zephyr_emulator/
 ---

 This tutorial aims to create a new micro-ROS application on with **[Zephyr RTOS](https://www.zephyrproject.org/)** emulator (also known as [Native POSIX](https://docs.zephyrproject.org/latest/boards/posix/native_posix/doc/index.html)).

 This tutorial assumes that **[First micro-ROS Application on an RTOS](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/)** has been accomplished and user has basic knowledge about micro-ROS and ROS 2.
+The target app in this tutorial is the same ping pong app explained that tutorial

 <div>
 <img  width="300" style="padding-right: 25px;" src="imgs/4.jpg">